 With UVB rays, your location in the world plays a part in the reason you can be caught off guard.
 Do you come from my part of the world, accustomed to direct sun many hours of the day?

-Do you think that because you are out under a sun hat while in the indirect sun, you are safe?
-Not so.
+Do you think that because you wore a sun hat while in the indirect sun, you are safe?
+Not necessarily so.

 Don’t Forget The UVC Rays

-The UVC Ray is generally absorbed and deflected by the earth’s atmosphere, and not so much a worry most of the time.
+The UVC Ray is generally absorbed and deflected by the earth’s atmosphere and is not so much a worry most of the time.